dhgrs/shinchoku_bot/README.md

 1. Fill WEBHOOKURL and FILE_PATH in shinchoku.sh.
 2. Set your cron.

-I'm writing a blog in Japanese about this bot.
+I wrote a blog in Japanese about this bot.See http://www.monthly-hack.com/entry/2017/02/24/163639